Weeks seem to roll into one another lately.

 During summer once the snow has melted and skis have been packed away, the lodge and acreage opens to the public for everyone to enjoy.
 From high alpine bowls, beautiful old growth cedar forests and the picturesque Island Lake, it is a truly unique destination.

 Snaking our way up the Tamarack Trail on a warm summer day we travel through diverse mountain landscapes.
 The old growth cedar forests provide some respite from the summer heat and a good excuse to stop and put our feet in a cool mountain stream.
 Climbing steadily up towards the ridge we cross limestone scree slopes that tell their own story of this historically rich landscape.

-When this area was in fact a shallow marine environment, accumulation of marine sediments and invertebrates over millions of years created the limestone that caps the peaks around Island Lake and Fernie.
-It isn’t everyday you can find marine fossils on a peak of the highest mountains, something that still gives me a kick no mater how many times we hike in these mountains.
+When this area was, in fact, a shallow marine environment, accumulation of marine sediments and invertebrates over millions of years created the limestone that caps the peaks around Island Lake and Fernie.
+It isn’t every day you can find marine fossils on a peak of the highest mountains, something that still gives me a kick no matter how many times we hike in these mountains.

 Breaking out into one of the large, heavily vegetated winter avalanche paths you get a perspective of the elevation gained over the last few kilometers.
 The summer haze hangs down in the Elk Valley, Fernie sitting quietly in the foreground.

 The last climb up to the top of the hike marks the start of the Mountain Lakes Trail, commonly known as Heiko’s Trail.
 Cresting the ridge you get amazing views of Island Lake and the Lizard Range.
 Looking north over the grassy high alpine traverse it is inviting to keep hiking, however, a Fernie Brewing Company beer and mountain lodge comforts are calling us back to Island Lake so we vow to come back again before summer is done.